 Line drawing: Karina Hansen

 The most recent research on stock structure for gummy shark indicates that there are most likely two stocks in Australian waters: one in southern Australia, extending from Bunbury in Western Australia to Jervis Bay in New South Wales, and another in eastern Australia, extending from Newcastle to the Clarence River in New South Wales (White & Last 2008).
 The southern Australian biological stock is split into four populations for modelling purposes: the continental shelf of Bass Strait, Tasmania, South Australia and Western Australia.
 The first three are assessed together by the Commonwealth (Punt, Thomson & Sporcic 2016) and are reported here.
-The fourth is assessed and reported separately by Western Australia (Braccini, McAuley & Rowland 2013).
+The fourth is assessed and reported separately by Western Australia (Braccini & Blay 2019).

 The most recent update of the integrated stock assessment model for gummy shark was in 2016, using data to the end of 2015 (Punt, Thomson & Sporcic 2016).
-Updated inputs to the assessment included landings data from 2013 to 2015, revisions to earlier catch and length-frequency data, new age-frequency data and updated CPUE indices.
-Some changes to the model structure were also made: catches by the different gear types are now assumed to occur simultaneously, rather than sequentially; the ‘hook fleet’ has been separated into subfleets; and allowances have been made for age-reading errors.
-The assessment uses estimated pup production as a proxy for biomass because of the expected close relationship between pup production and female spawning biomass.
+Updated inputs to the assessment included landing data from 2013 to 2015, revisions to earlier catch and length-frequency data, new age-frequency data and updated CPUE indices.
+Some changes to the model structure were also made: catches by the different gear types are now assumed to occur simultaneously rather than sequentially; the ‘hook fleet’ has been separated into trawl, deep and shallow fleets; and allowances have been made for age-reading errors.
+As before, the assessment uses estimated pup production as a proxy for biomass because of the expected close relationship between pup production and female spawning biomass.
 This is because most of the data come from the gillnet sector, which catches a narrow size range of fish and does not catch adults.

-Bass Strait, South Australian and Tasmanian regions were treated as separate populations in the model, with no movement of animals between these regions and no density-dependent effects of one population on another.
+Bass Strait, South Australian and Tasmanian regions were treated as separate populations in the model, with no movement of animals between these populations and no density-dependent effects of one population on another.
 The models share some model-estimated parameter values, especially Tasmania, where the data are unable to support full parameter estimation.
 The model also assumes commonality in biological parameters, including age–length and length–weight relationships, fecundity, gear selectivity, and overall availability as a function of age.